-At our first meeting I may ask a few more questions than during later sessions, in order to find out what you want to achieve from our time together and to explore some of the roots which have contributed to your current difficulties.
-You will never be pressured to discuss things before you are ready, counselling is not always an easy journey, as with any truly honest self-exploration.
+At our first meeting I may ask a few more questions than during later sessions, in order to find out what you want to achieve from our time together and to explore some of the roots of your difficulties.
+Counselling is not always an easy journey, as with any truly honest self-exploration.
 I will explain how I work, and in turn you can decide if this would work for you, with no obligation to continue if you feel uneasy in any way.

 Your personal information is strictly confidential.
-Nothing that you can say will shock me and, more importantly, I am not here to make any judgment about decisions you have made.
+Little that you can say will shock me and, more importantly, I am not here to make any judgment about decisions you have made or the situation you find yourself in.
 Most importantly it is vital that you want to try counselling for yourself, and are not here because somebody else has sent you or told you that you need to attend.

 How long will it take?

 Our weekly meetings will be for a full hour and can either be a short focused course of 6 sessions or less, to address a particularly pressing issue, or longer term to help you to regain your balance and sense of self.
 There is no limit to the number of sessions you can attend, it can be open-ended just as long as it provides you with support.
 You are the one who decides when to end.

 After the initial meeting you can decide if you wish to continue and have a think about what you would like to get from our time together.
 With time I would hope that you will experience a greater sense of balance in your life, and be able to appreciate the moment, not feeling controlled by either your emotions or the opinions of others.

 The meeting of two people is like the contact of two chemical substances; if there is any reaction, both are transformed

 Call: 07712 011180